-that span many climatic zones.
+Oceania has a variety of rivers and waterfalls that span many climatic zones.
 New Zealand is known as a land of raging rivers and placid lakes reflecting great mountains.
 Some lakes and rivers in New Zealand are thermally heated.
-Australia has rivers and lakes residing in the tropic, temperate, and sub-alpine regions and a surprising number of scenic waterfalls from Tasmania in the south to the eastern highlands of the mainland.
-Some South Pacific Islands do not have any lakes or rivers and rely on rainfall for drinking water, as well as generators, wind, and solar power, for their energy requirements.
+Australia has rivers residing in the tropic, temperate, and sub-alpine climatic regions and a surprising number of scenic waterfalls, especially in Tasmania and the south to the eastern highlands of the mainland.
+Some South Pacific Islands do not have any rivers and rely on rainfall for drinking water, as well as generators, wind, and solar power, for their energy requirements.